ipld/js-dag-ucan/README.md

 # @ipld/dag-ucan

-An implementation of [UCAN][]s representation in [IPLD][], designed for use with [multiformats][].
+An implementation of [UCAN][]s in [IPLD][] via [Advanced Data Layout (ADL)](ADL), designed for use with [multiformats][].

 ## Overview

-This library implements multicodec for represenating [UCAN]s natively in [IPLD][].
-It uses [DAG-CBOR][] as a primary encoding, which is more compact and has a better hash consitency than a secondary RAW JWT encoding.
-Every UCAN in primary encoding can be formatted into a JWT string and consumed by spec compliant [UCAN][] implementations.
-However not every [UCAN][] can be encoded in a primary CBOR representation, as loss of whitespaces and key order would lead to mismatched signature.
-Library issues UCANs only in primary CBOR representation.
-When parsing UCANs that can not have valid CBOR representation, secondary RAW representation is used, which allows interop with all existing tokens in the wild.
+This library implements [ADL][] for representing [UCAN]s natively in [IPLD][].
+It uses [DAG-CBOR][] as a primary encoding, which is hash consistent and more compact than a secondary RAW JWT encoding.
+Every UCAN in either encoding can be formatted into a valid JWT string and consumed by other spec compliant [UCAN][] implementations.
+However [UCAN][]s issued by other libraries may end up in represented in secondory RAW JWT encoding, that is because whitespaces and key order in JWT affects signatures and there for can't be represented accurately in CBOR.
+When parsing UCANs library will use CBOR representation and fallback to RAW JWT, which allows interop with all existing tokens in the wild.

 ### Primary Representation